ElWildo/HackerNEwsApiFormatter/README.md

 1. Clone the repository into a folder on your machine
 1. cd into that folder
 1. In your console run `python {patho of the folder}/ApiFormatter.py [--posts {number of posts}]
-1. wait for the results
+1. Wait for the results